LaDilettante/personal-webpage2/about/index.md

    * [Teaching Assistant webapp](https://github.com/LaDilettante/TA_app) for the R lab that I taught.
 This Rails app automates deadline announcement, homework submission, and grading (by randomly assigning students to cross-grade).
 This allows students to see others' code and learn the material better.
 The site is live [here](https://polsci630.herokuapp.com), but sign-in is required to view students' data.

    * [Scrape Craig's list RSS feed](https://github.com/LaDilettante/craigslist) and update the results in a database.
-My girlfriend was looking to buy a car on Craig's list, so I wrote these scripts to automate the process.
+My wife was looking to buy a car on Craig's list, so I wrote these scripts to automate the process.